izabelka/ror-workshop-wroclaw/README.md

 RoR Workshops
 ================

-My solution for RoR Workshops by Netguru
+My solution for RoR Workshops task by Netguru.
+Here is the link for application on heroku: https://ancient-caverns-1049.herokuapp.com